 This course introduces you—a doctoral student—to the history, philosophy, and methods of qualitative research.
 By examining critically the evolution of qualitative methodology, forms of qualitative research, ways to conduct and report qualitative inquiry, as well as examples and critiques of qualitative studies, students will understand how to choose a qualitative method for their research inquiry.

 Qualitative Methods II – 26:977:621 (Global Urban Studies - Newark Campus)

 In this doctoral-level course, through the readings, assignments, and discussions you will have three foci: (1) study different qualitative inquiry approaches; (2) create a rationale for a qualitative inquiry that will be your dissertation study (or a hypothetical one), by developing a qualitative research design, including data production, data analysis and representation, and validation; and (3) use information and communication technologies (ICT) for producing, analyzing, and presenting qualitative data.
 You will produce data from a focus group interview and interpret your data using content or another discourse analytic technique.

-This course is a graduate level introduction to studying and writing about the world ethnographically.
-Because it relies on the method of “participant observation,” ethnography may appear to be an easy task.
+This course is a graduate-level introduction to studying and writing about the world ethnographically.
+Because ethnography relies on “participant observation,” its methodology may appear easy.
 We spend our whole lives embedded in and thinking about our social worlds; how hard can it be to participate and observe?
-But, while the work of ethnography relies on our basic abilities as social beings, it has broader aims that require theoretical and methodological understanding, as well as practice: to understand how human communities work, and to translate and make those communities comprehensible both to ourselves and to others who stand outside those communities.
+But, while the work of ethnography relies on our abilities as social beings, it has broader aims that require theoretical and methodological understanding, as well as practical experience: to understand how human communities work, and to make these communities comprehensible both to ourselves and to others.
+Achieving these goals is no easy task.